filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_FREEFLO_AND_THE_SDGs.md

 Gary brings experience of projects with large user networks and the first peer to peer networks, plus his work with academic data modeling offer unique perspectives on implementation and building across different systems.

-Jared has a great track record implementing Web3 projects and has experience in IPFS and filecoin, as well as ethereum and other.
+Miranda is supporting the project as a technical project manager and has experience in coding and systems integration including javascript, Salesforce and other skills.

-Acolyte has deep experience in centralized systems cojoined with w3 and mobile aplications.
+Tsotne Nakopia is a full stack developer who is versed in both front and backend, and will work with REACT and BFLO integration.

+Joshia Bijak is a full stack developer who is the CTO of Creol and has experience developing with IPFS, Ethereum and relevant W3 technologies.

 Other technologist are on our team and can be referenced if need be.

 ## Team code repositories

 https://github.com/BFLOio
 We have not open sourced on our project as we are still building and some of our code involves other IP we are not able to open source.
-This project shall be.
+The code developed as part of this grant shall be open sourced.

 Other repos of team members are available.

 # Additional Information

-We are participating in Apollo Fellowship and already have a POC using IPFS for the FREEFLO USA project and elements completed that relate to the Uygher project.
+We have been Kernel Fellows, Apollo Fellows with top 20 projects where we created a POC using IPFS for the FREEFLO USA project.